 "They don’t tour at all, so we were very lucky to get them," Orr said.
 "They will come with 14 band members."

 There is an open date on Aug.
 27, two days after the Trace Adkins show, Orr said.

-We’re still negotiating another act," Orr said.
+"We are still negotiating another act," she explained.

 Closing the 2016 St. Regis Big Stars, Bright Nights concert series will be singer and songwriter Jewel.